Strong European support for Palestinian statehood move

 Britain said it would be willing to support the Palestinian move on Thursday if two conditions were met.

-"The first is that the Palestinian Authority should indicate a clear commitment to return immediately to negotiations without preconditions," Foreign Seretary William Hague told parliament.
+"The first is that the Palestinian Authority should indicate a clear commitment to return immediately to negotiations without preconditions," Foreign Secretary William Hague told parliament.

 "The second assurance relates to membership of other specialized U.N. agencies and action in the International Criminal Court," he added.